-Patient Data that includes data that you provide to us to facilitate us providing you with our services.
-The personal data that you give us may include, but is not limited to, your name, address, e-mail address, phone number, photograph, passport/driving licence or other identification documents, medical records, PPS number, medical insurance or medical card number.
-We process this data to supply services to you and for record keeping purposes.
-Our lawful ground for this processing is the performance of a contract between you and us.
+Patients: We collect and process data about our patients, including information that you give us in our correspondence by phone, e-mail, post and our patient portal.
+The personal data that you give us may include, but is not limited to, your name, address, e-mail address, phone number, photograph, passport/driving licence or other identification documents, medical records, PPS number, medical insurance or medical card number, etc.

 We may use Patient Data, User Data, Technical Data and Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
 Our lawful ground for this processing is legitimate interests which is to grow our business.
 We may also use such data to send other marketing communications to you.
 Our lawful ground for this processing is either consent or legitimate interests (namely to grow our business).